joelouthan/Theologicus/src/pastorals/1-timothy2-8-15.md

 We keep this in mind with Romans 5:12-21.
 In other words, no one in their right mind would suggest that Paul is saying that Adam did not sin.
 Woman was deceived and transgressed.
 Paul is not saying anything controversial here.
 He is quoting Eve:

->Genesis 3:13 (CSB) So the LORD God asked the woman, “What have you done? ” And the woman said, “The serpent deceived me, and I ate.”
+>Genesis 3:13 So the LORD God asked the woman, “What have you done? ” And the woman said, “The serpent deceived me, and I ate.”

 Adam was passively not protecting his wife and transgressed.
 I know because of Genesis 3 and Romans 5:12-21.

 As far as being saved through childbearing.
 This ties straight back to Genesis 3:

->Genesis 3:20 (CSB) The man named his wife Eve because she was the mother of all the living.
+>Genesis 3:20 The man named his wife Eve because she was the mother of all the living.

 That is exclusively for all believers.
 This ties right back to the first proclamation of the gospel: